comradeWang/vue-text-slider/README.md

 # vue-text-slider

-> A Vue Text Slider Component
+> A Vue Text Slider Component, now it's just a test demo, do not download it plz.

 ------